 The growing influence of these right-wing organizations underscores a sobering reality: the American political landscape is being quietly reshaped by a network of well-funded, ideologically-driven groups working to erode democratic norms and concentrate power.
 From the judiciary to the media, their coordinated efforts are pushing the country towards an increasingly authoritarian and corporate-dominated future.
 These groups feed on fear and division, capitalizing on cultural and political grievances to drive their agenda forward.

 Yet, awareness is the first step toward resistance.
-Understanding the scope and strategy of these organizations allows us to recognize the long-term threats they pose to civil liberties, environmental protections, and the social safety net.
+Understanding the scope and strategy of these organizations allows us to recognize the long-term threats they pose to civil liberties, environmental protections, and the social safety net (for more, please see our set of curated expert sources on this and related subjects).
 As citizens, it is crucial to remain vigilant, informed, and engaged in the defense of democratic principles.
 The fight for the future of American democracy is far from over, and the stakes could not be higher.

 Here’s how to volunteer, if you’re brave enough to answer the call.